Silicon Valley is dismantling a priceless piece of its history

 I heard this news last night, and took it hard.
 This morning, I instinctively skipped out of work in order to visit the Ampex sign one last time.
 Its letters are already gone; as I arrived, I witnessed guys in hard hats in the process of dismantling the sign itself.
 I resisted the temptation to chain myself to the base—I wish I’d thought to bring the necessary equipment—but did pay my respects and take some photos.

 The Ampex sign is going into storage in case somebody wants it.
 (The current incarnation of Ampex wasn’t interested.)
 But really, everyone involved in its removal from its spot next to 101 should be ashamed of themselves.
-Silicon Valley has an odd lack of interest in its own story: For instance, IBM’s fantastic 1950s campus stands in vandalized ruins, unless they’ve knocked it down since my last visit.
+Silicon Valley has a regrettable lack of interest in its own story: For instance, IBM’s fantastic 1950s San Jose campus stands in vandalized ruins, unless they’ve bulldozed it since my last visit.
 May that change while there’s still history left to preserve.